Renison University College: Academics

-Liberal Arts
+Liberal arts

-Renison University College offers courses and undergraduate programs in the Liberal Arts, the Humanities, and the Social Sciences for credit towards a Bachelor of Arts degree from the University of Waterloo.
+Renison University College offers courses and undergraduate programs in the liberal arts, the humanities, and the social sciences for credit towards a Bachelor of Arts degree from the University of Waterloo.

-Social Development Studies
+Social development studies

-Social Development Studies is a unique, multi-faceted Bachelor of Arts program that provides a well-rounded background in the social sciences and gives students the knowledge and skills to promote and implement social change.
+Social development studies is a unique, multi-faceted Bachelor of Arts program that provides a well-rounded background in the social sciences and gives students the knowledge and skills to promote and implement social change.
 It prepares students for a breadth of careers, including social work, education, communications, law, and working in community and international service organizations.
 The program can be completed full-time or part-time, through on-campus, online and mixed delivery.

-Culture and Language Studies
+Culture and language studies

-The Culture and Language Studies (CLS) department offers academic minors towards degrees granted by the University of Waterloo in Applied Language Studies, East Asian Studies, and Studies in Islam.
+The culture and language studies (CLS) department offers academic minors towards degrees granted by the University of Waterloo in Applied Language Studies, East Asian Studies, and Studies in Islam.
 The department also offers a variety of certificates and diplomas, offering degree credit courses in Applied Language Studies, Arabic, Chinese, East Asian Studies, English for Multilingual Speakers, Japanese, and Korean that contribute to these programs.
 The CLS department also supports Renison and University of Waterloo students by offering credit courses in English, Fine Arts, History, and Religious Studies.